Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Abstract

 \section{Abstract}

 Spectral variability significantly impacts the accuracy and convergence of hyperspectral unmixing algorithms.
-While many methods address complex spectral variability, large-scale variations in spectral signature scale caused by factors such as topography, illumination, and shadowing remain a major challenge.
+Many methods address complex spectral variability; yet large-scale distortions to the scale of the observed pixel signatures due to topography, illumination, and shadowing remain a major challenge.
 These variations often degrade unmixing performance and complicate model fitting.
+Because of this, correcting these variations can offer significant advantages in real-world GIS applications.
 In this paper, we propose a novel preprocessing algorithm that corrects scale-induced spectral variability prior to unmixing.
-By isolating and compensating for these large-scale multiplicative effects, the algorithm provides a cleaner input, enabling unmixing methods to focus more effectively on modeling nonlinear spectral variability and abundance estimation.
-We present a rigorous mathematical framework to describe scale variability and extensive experimental validation of the proposed algorithm.
-Furthermore, the algorithm’s impact is evaluated across a broad spectrum of state-of-the-art unmixing algorithms on two synthetic and two real hyperspectral datasets.
-The proposed preprocessing step consistently improves the performance of these algorithms, including those specifically designed to handle spectral variability, with error reductions close to 50\% in many cases.
-This demonstrates that scale correction acts as a complementary step, facilitating more accurate unmixing by existing methods.
-The algorithm’s generality and significant impact highlight its potential as a key component in practical hyperspectral unmixing pipelines.
-The implementation code will be made publicly available upon publication.
+By estimating and correcting these distortions to the scale of the pixel signatures, the algorithm produces pixel signatures with minimal distortions in scale.
+Since these distortions in scale (which hinder the performance of many unmixing methods) are greatly minimized in the output provided by the proposed method, the abundance estimation of the unmixing algorithms is significantly improved.
+We present a rigorous mathematical framework to describe and correct for scale variability and provide extensive experimental validation of the proposed algorithm.
+Furthermore, the algorithm’s impact is evaluated across a wide range of state-of-the-art unmixing methods on two synthetic and two real hyperspectral datasets.
+The proposed preprocessing step consistently improves the performance of these algorithms, achieving error reductions of around 50\%, even for algorithms specifically designed to handle spectral variability.
+This demonstrates that scale correction acts as a complementary step, facilitating more accurate unmixing with existing methods.
+The algorithm’s generality, consistent impact, and significant influence highlight its potential as a key component in practical hyperspectral unmixing pipelines.
+The implementation code is available at \url{https://github.com/DMUPraveen/Perspecitve_Transform.git}.